 End of June 2021

-UniSAFE sends out the data entry form for recording participating RPOs’ administrative data.
-The RPOs complete and return the form by the end of August 2021.
+UniSAFE sends out the data entry form for recording participating institutions’ administrative data.

-The draft questionnaire is pre-tested by two RPOs.
+The draft questionnaire is pre-tested by two participating organisations.

-UniSAFE organises a kick-off meeting with delegates from all RPOs participating in the survey.
+UniSAFE organises a kick-off meeting with delegates from all the institutions that will take part in the survey.